Skip to Main Content

 At the international level, restaurants like Alain Ducasse at Louis XV in Monte Carlo and 8 1/2 Otto e Mezzo Bombana in Hong Kong demonstrate what happens when European fine-dining discipline is applied to ingredient sourcing at the extreme end of the market.
 The chophouse sits in a different tradition, one that values generosity over precision, familiarity over surprise.
 Both have legitimate claims on a serious diner's attention, depending on what the evening calls for.

-Henderson's winery and wine bar scene also pairs naturally with a dinner at Hank's for those building a full evening: our full Henderson wineries guide and our full Henderson experiences guide offer relevant context for before or after.
-Additional dining options for different moods are mapped in our coverage of Emeril's in New Orleans, Lazy Bear in San Francisco, and Providence in Los Angeles for travelers building comparative references across American dining traditions.
+Henderson's winery and wine bar scene also pairs naturally with a dinner at Hank's for those building a full evening.
+Additional dining options for different moods include Emeril's in New Orleans, Lazy Bear in San Francisco, and Providence in Los Angeles.

 Planning a Visit

 Hank's Fine Steaks and Martinis is located at 2300 Paseo Verde Pkwy in Henderson, Nevada, positioned in the Paseo Verde corridor that serves the residential southeast side of the Las Vegas metro.
-As a neighborhood institution with a loyal local following, weekend evenings tend to fill with regulars, and anyone planning a first visit on a Friday or Saturday night would be well-served by calling ahead rather than arriving speculatively.
-The format is a full-service American chophouse dinner, and the evening works leading when treated as such: unhurried, with the bar program engaged before the meal rather than alongside it.
+As a neighborhood institution with a loyal local following, weekend evenings tend to fill with regulars, and reservations are recommended for Friday or Saturday night.
+The format is a full-service American chophouse dinner, and the evening works well when treated as such: unhurried, with the bar program engaged before the meal rather than alongside it.

 Side-by-Side Snapshot